 Doulas support mothers & families throughout pregnancy, labor, birth and in the postpartum period by providing education, encouragement, and support.
-Doulas can help you to find your birth and parenting preferences as well as your voice and confidence.
+Doulas help by providing information and support so that families confidently navigate birth and new parenthood.

-Laura Siddons, Birth and Postpartum Doula, Co-Founder of The Nesting Place
+Laura Siddons, Birth & Postpartum Doula, Co-Founder of The Nesting Place

 Laura has been a doula since 2008 when she discovered a passion for connecting women with resources, information, and support during and after pregnancy.
 Laura believes that every mom and baby are unique, and therefore each experience is different.
-She is dedicated to helping moms find their voice by connecting them with information, support, and care on their journey.
+She is dedicated to helping moms find their voice by connecting them with information, support, and individualized care on their journey.

-In addition to being a doula, Laura is the co-founder of The Nesting Place, and lives in Long Island with her three children, including a set of twins.
+In addition to being a doula, Laura is the co-founder of The Nesting Place, and lives in Long Island with her husband and three children, including a set of twins.

 Get in touch with Laura

 After completing her Masters Degree, Janalyn was the birth coordinator for a adoption agency where she had the opportunity to walk along brave women who were making an adoption plan for their unborn baby.
 She was a labor coach for over 25 birthmothers.
 This work instilled in her a love for the labor & delivery process and how crucial having support, education during delivery and the early stages of parenthood are in parents feeling confident and empowered.
 When she became a mom she got involved with MOPS (Mothers of Preschoolers) where she found and gave support, education and leadership training on all the diverse aspects women go through in these early years of parenting.